 III.A.
 Assets

-As of December 31, 2015, BOC U.S. Branches had approximately $77.2 billion in assets.
 Given BOC U.S. Branches acts as the dollar funding hub of BOC group, the Fed account provides short and long-term dollar funding to BOC network.
 Any excess liquidity can be placed to other 3rd party financial institutions to generate additional income.

 The table below illustrates the types of assets on balance sheet and the corresponding type of counterparty.